emerixx/N-body-problem-simulation/README.md

 1. Computation Module (The brain):
     This part calculates the positions of the bodies during the simulation.
-    It currently uses Velocity verlet for solving ODEs (although i might use RFK45 in the near future).
+    It currently uses RK4 for solving ODEs (although i might use RFK45 in the near future).
     (The code isnt optimized very well, so there may be few bugs)

 2. Graphical Visualizer (The thing that converts long .txt files into pretty animations and/or images):